belovedpearl/Historic_Center_Quiz_PP2/README.md

 * Start Game button submits without inputing a username.
     * Adding an if statement to check if there is a name in the input fixed this.
+* I discover I could use the "Save Score button" multiple times on a game.
+    * Disabling the button after executing its function solved this.
+* I noticed favicon was not displaying.
+    * Properly writing the link by including the absolute path fixed this.

 ### Unfixed Bugs